 What Is the Immune System?

-When our immune system is working properly, we don’t even notice it.
-It’s when the performance of our immune system is compromised that we face illness.
-Underactivity of the immune system results in severe infections and tumors of immunodeficiency, while overactivity results in allergic and autoimmune diseases.
-(2)
+Our immune system works to protect us every day, and we don’t even notice it.
+But when the performance of our immune system is compromised, that’s when we face illness.
+Research indicates that underactivity of the immune system can result in severe infections and tumors of immunodeficiency, while overactivity results in allergic and autoimmune diseases.

-However, our own cells also have surface proteins, and it’s important that the immune system does not work against them.
-Normally, the immune system has already learned at an earlier stage to identify these cells proteins as “self,” but when it identifies its own body as “non-self,” this is called an autoimmune reaction.
-(3)
+- “Self” substances are proteins on the surface of our own cells.
+Normally, the immune system has already learned at an earlier stage to identify these cells proteins as “self,” but when it identifies its own body as “non-self,” and fights it, this is called an autoimmune reaction.

 The amazing thing about the immune system is that it’s constantly adapting and learning so that the body can fight against bacteria or viruses that change over time.
-There are two parts of the immune system — our innate immune system works as a general defense against pathogens and our adaptive immune system targets very specific pathogens that the body has already has contact with.
-These two immune systems complement each other in any reaction to a pathogen or harmful substance.
-(4)
+There are two parts of the immune system:

 Immune System Diseases

 Before learning exactly how to boost your immune system, first understand that most immune disorders result from either an excessive immune response or an autoimmune attack.
 Disorders of the immune system include: